drhagen/drhagen.com/docs/cv.md

 - Software Engineering: in particular, the data structures representing scientific workflows and the architecture to execute those workflows

-- Statistics: in particular, information theory and Bayesian theory with an appreciation for the importance of understanding the assumptions behind the techniques being applied
+- Statistics: in particular, information theory and Bayesian statistics with an appreciation for the importance of understanding the assumptions behind the techniques being applied

 - Programming: Python, Matlab, and R; also Bash and C; past proficiency in Scala and C#

-- Cloud computing: in particular, autoscaled dockerized deployments and high performance computing on a custom job scheduler on AWS
+- Cloud computing: in particular, dockerized deployments and high performance computing in AWS

 ## Career History

-### Software Engineer, *Applied BioMath*, 2017–present
+### Software Engineer, *Applied BioMath / Certara*, 2017–present

 **Director of Engineering**, Feb 2023–present